Ajoite: Environment

 Ajoite is a secondary mineral that forms from the oxidation of other secondary copper minerals in copper-rich base metal deposits in massive fracture coatings, in vein fillings, and in vugs.
 It may form from shattuckite and also it may be replaced by shattuckite.

 At the type locality it is associated with shattuckite, conichalcite, quartz, muscovite and pyrite.

 Occurrence

 Ajoite is named after its type locality, the New Cornelia Mine in the Ajo District of Pima County, Arizona.
-Type material is conserved at the National Museum of Natural History, Washington DC, USA, reference number 113220.
+Type material is conserved at the National Museum of Natural History, Washington DC, US, reference number 113220.

 Other localities include Wickenburg and Maricopa County in Arizona, within the United States, and the Messina (Musina) District in South Africa.
 Quartz specimens from the defunct Messina Mines on the border between Zimbabwe and South Africa are well known for their inclusions of blue copper silicate minerals such as shattuckite, papagoite and ajoite, but ajoite from American localities does not occur like this.